WebAssembly/stack-switching/proposals/bag-o-stacks/Explainer.md

 This, in turn, implies that application specific actions need to be taken when any exception is bubbling out of a coroutine.
 In general, we expect a great deal of variability in how results are transmitted from coroutines, and, as a result, choose not to specify any automatic propagation mechanism.

 So, in this proposal, results do _not_ propagate out of a coroutine.
-Instead, the application uses the `switch.return` instruction to simultaneously terminate and send a final result to a coroutine that can take responsibility for the result.
+Instead, the application uses the `stack.switch_retire` instruction to simultaneously terminate and send a final result to a coroutine that can take responsibility for the result.
 In the case of exceptions, one pattern that may apply is for the coroutine function to catch exceptions not handled by the application logic.
 This would then result in a message to another coroutine; which may rethrow the exception in that coroutine.
 The key here is that this routing logic is application or language specific: it is not mandated by the engine.

 ### What about structured concurrency?